Federal Calendar and Time System

 Federal Time System

-Federal time system is based on the time of the Old Earth.
-It is used in reference to interplanetary processes and not related to orbital cycles of any specific planet in the Federation.
+Federal time system is based on an ancient cave painting that allegedly described the the time of humanity’s Ancient Origin.
+This system is used in reference to interplanetary processes and is not related to orbital cycles of any specific planet in the Federation.

-Each planet of the federation has local time which is used as a reference to planet bound processes.
+Each planet of the Federation has local time that is used as a reference for describing specific planetary events.

-For example, when planning project on planet Azor, federal clerk should describe its timespan in both Federal time units (FY, FM, FD) and in local time, like Azor Year (AY), Azor Month (AM) and Azor Day (AD)
+For example, when planning project on planet Azor, federal clerk should describe its time span in both Federal Time Units (SY, SM, SD) and in Local Time Units, like Azor Year (AY), Azor Month (AM) and Azor Day (AD)

 Sources